Awnage/AngularZF1/README.md

 Plugins for standard Angular modules (angular-resource, angular-sanitize, angular-animate, angular-aria, and angular-messages) use the same base as the Angular plugin.
-The angular-material and angular-filter use the default CDNs as shown in their documentation.
+The angular-material, angular-filter and angular-ui-router use the default CDNs as shown in their documentation.
 You can override the CDN by setting the .base in the resource configuration.